Vanessa Pinnington

 Here's your practical guide to 'coping in a camper' once you've got there.

-Coping in a Camper Episode Two: What to take with you
+Coping in a Camper Episode Two: Living In Your Camper -What to take with you

 When the road quiets down and the rain taps softly on the camper roof, it’s the little things that keep your spirit steady.
 Life in a small space can feel slow at times, so packing items to occupy your mind and hands is essential.
 Bring along a few books you’ve been meaning to read, a diary or journal for thoughts or sketches, and maybe a deck of cards for evenings when you crave something simple.